Chartered plane crashes while landing in Mumbai, 5 killed

 According to reports, the plane was supposed to land in Juhu.
 The crash resulted in a fire at the accident spot.
 Firefighters have been immediately rushed to the crash site.

 The cause of the crash is yet to be ascertained.
+A team of National Disaster Response Force (NDRF) was also been pressed into service.

 The crashed chartered plane VT-UPZ previously belonged to Uttar Pradesh government.
 But later sold to UY Aviation.